 So is wine good for you or not?

-If you have ever felt guilty pouring yourself a glass of wine, wondering about the sugar content in wine, whether it’s going to have a negative impact on your cardiovascular health, or if that one glass of wine is going to take years off your life, let us stop you right there.
+If you have ever felt guilty pouring yourself a glass of wine, wondering about the sugar content in wine, or thinking about the calories in a bottle of wine, whether it’s going to have a negative impact on your cardiovascular health, or if that one glass of wine is going to take years off your life, let us stop you right there.

 We want to put paid to the slander once and for all: yes wine can be an indulgent product, something we covet at the end of a long day, a means through which we collectively celebrate or commiserate, but bad for your health, it is not.

 Wine in moderation (always in moderation) can actually be good for your health.
 Don’t believe us?

 Read on to discover 10 amazing health benefits of wine.

 1. Red wine is good for teeth

 Forget your dentist’s dire warnings about wine being bad for your teeth – responsible for causing cavities.
 Spanish scientists have actually found that red wine could protect against cavities and is one of the most effective ways to remove these bad bacteria from teeth.